Side Channel Restoration

 A Collaboration with NWE, FWP, Geum Environmental Consulting

-The Madison River Foundation is undertaking a restoration project to rehabilitate historic side-channels along the upper Madison River, which may have once served as spawning habitat for trout.
+The Madison River Foundation is undertaking a restoration project to rehabilitate historic side-channels along the upper Madison River, which may have once served as important spawning habitat for trout, strengthened macroinvertabrate communities, and provided habitat for reptiles, birds and mammals.
 In the summer of 2024, FWP and Geum conducted a detailed geomorphological survey of the river system, identifying several side channels with potential historical significance as spawning sites for native trout species.
-In 2025, Geum will dig test pits to confirm their historical use for spawning.
-Restoration will begin in spring 2026 in verified sites, focusing on channel reconfiguration, substrate enhancement, and hydrological restoration to support spawning success.
+In 2025, we worked with Geum to dig test pits to confirm their historical use for spawning.
+Restoration will begin in the fall of 2026 at two verified sites (Hyde and Morgan side channels), focusing on channel reconfiguration, substrate enhancement, and hydrological restoration to support spawning success.
 This project aims to restore ecological functions, improve stream habitat quality, and increase biodiversity by re-establishing vital spawning habitat.
 Expected outcomes include enhanced trout populations, strengthened river ecosystem resilience, and increased angling opportunities, contributing to both ecological and recreational sustainability.

 Phase One is Underway!